 - a.
 Bargaining unit members in a professorial rank may be granted indefinite tenure, that is, they are appointed for an indefinite term without the necessity of reappointment each year.
 An assistant professor, associate professor, or professor may be granted tenure not later than the end of the twelfth (12th) full semester of active service in professorial rank at the University subject to the conditions outlined in this Article. - b.
 If tenure is granted, it shall be effective either at the beginning of the academic year of service after which the candidate applied, or as specified in the certificate of appointment issued by the Board. - c.
 If at the end of six (6) years in a tenure track position, indefinite tenure has not been received, notice shall be given that employment terminates at the end of the seventh (7th) year of service. - d.
 Full-time appointment for two (2) semesters shall equal one (1) year of active service.
 Summer sessions or leaves without compensation granted for one-half (1⁄2) or more of any semester may not be counted toward the probationary period for tenure.
 Professional development leaves count toward the probationary period for tenure. - e.
 Bargaining unit members must have U. S. citizenship or permanent residency to receive tenure.
-The University shall in good faith endeavor to petition for such status for those individuals who need it, and to extend the probationary period for those tenure candidates whose applications for permanent residency have not yet been approved. - f.
+The University shall in good faith endeavor to petition for such statuspermanent residency for those individuals who need it, and to extend the probationary period for those tenure candidates whose applications for permanent residency have not yet been approved.
+In the event that a tenure candidate is recommended by the Provost to be granted indefinite tenure but has not yet been granted permanent residency, the granting of said tenure shall be held in abeyance until the candidate has received permanent residency.
+If promotion in rank is to accompany the granting of tenure, the promotion shall not be held in abeyance.

+- f.
 In exceptional circumstances, the Board may grant indefinite tenure upon initial appointment to scholars who are nationally or internationally recognized.
-This may be done only upon the affirmative recommendation of every level of review -- the tenure committee of the academic unit of primary appointment, the academic unit chair/director, dean, the

-Provost and the President.
+This may be done only upon the affirmative recommendation of every level of review -- the tenure committee of the academic unit of primary appointment, the academic unit chair/director, dean, the Provost and the President. - g.

-- g.
 Bargaining unit members who hold the rank of assistant professor may be awarded tenure only if they are granted promotion to associate professor at the same time.
 If academic unit guidelines allow it, an application for promotion to Associate Professor may be made before the application for tenure, and if approved, promotion to Associate Professor may be awarded before the awarding of tenure.
 Such promotion does not guarantee the eventual awarding of tenure. - h.
 Bargaining unit members who hold the rank of associate professor without tenure may seek and be awarded tenure without promotion.
 In such cases, the candidate shall have been hired at the rank of associate professor, or shall have previously been granted early promotion before the end of the probationary period. - i.
 The formal application for tenure or early tenure occurs in the fall semester when the candidate submits his/her full application file.
 The letter of intent, made in the previous spring semester, does not constitute the formal application. - j.
-Scholarly achievements must bear the University of Akron address to be considered in the tenure decision, unless the faculty member is granted indefinite tenure upon initial hire, as specified in paragraph f above, or unless approved academic unit guidelines allow otherwise, or as otherwise stated in the letter of hire. - 2.
-Probationary Period
+Scholarly achievements must bear the University of Akron address to be considered in the tenure decision, unless the faculty member is granted indefinite tenure upon initial hire, as specified in paragraph f above, or unless approved academic unit guidelines allow otherwise, or as otherwise stated in the letter of hire.

+2. Probationary Period